Skip to main content

 If the shower-leaking-through-ceiling problem isn’t convincing enough for you, a water leak anywhere in your home should indicate a drain clogging somewhere.

-All water leak issues, including your shower-leaking-through-ceiling problem, may be solved by a simple soda and vinegar washdown or a good snaking.
-However, please remember to take it easy on your pipes.
 Don’t just push and prod down there like you’re exploring the new world.
 You might end up causing abrasions and holes that weren’t there before, leading to a new water leak.

-A shower leak is enough of a problem, don’t cause more problems trying to remedy one issue.
+A shower leak is enough of a problem, so don’t cause more problems trying to remedy one issue.
 Remember these tips before you get into your kitchen sink drain.

-When It’s Time to Call a Professional
+When It’s Time To Call a Professional

 No Comments yet!